Grid AI Readiness Gap Analysis

 - Allocate resources, including budget and personnel, for a smooth implementation process.

-- Consider partnering with experts to guide the analysis and implementation phases effectively.
+- Consider partnering with experts to guide the analysis and implementation phases effectively, as this can ease challenges.

 - AI-driven insights can lead to substantial cost savings and enhanced operational efficiency.